New Date for Solo Show!

 Lost In Composition – interview

-Activism, collaboration, creativity, family, Film, Narrative, Origin story, process, Story
+Activism, collaboration, creativity, family, Film, Narrative, process, Story

 I’m so grateful to art collector Paul Drinkwine for inviting me to partake in his project, Lost In Composition, “an art blog focusing on living artists and their works.”
 What a gift, to have this growing record of folks making art in our region at this moment in time.